65 Worked Examples: Anatomy, Regulations & Structures

 12. Engine.
 M. The engine provides the power to spin the propeller and create thrust to propel the aircraft forward.

 13. Cockpit.
-J. The cockpit is where the pilot(s) sit and where they operate the aircraft from.
+J. The cockpit is where the pilot(s) sit and where they operate the aircraft.
 The cockpit will have the flight controls, instruments, radios, and navigation equipment.

 Worked Example #2

-Based on the image below and using the letters shown in the image, identify each part of the wing structure and briefly explain its purpose.
+Based on the image below and using the letters shown in the picture, identify each part of the wing structure and briefly explain its purpose.

 1. Main spar.